This glossary helps you understand some key words and terms used throughout this website and at Toi Ohomai | Te Pūkenga.

 For national qualifications or where unit standards are embedded within a course, NZQA credit may also be achieved.

 Diplomas are qualifications at Levels 5 and 6, requiring at least 120 credits.
 They are between 1-2 years in length and may pathway into degrees.
 You can read more about tertiary levels of study on the NZQA website.

 Distance study/flexi-study allows you to complete some of your study from home, with some attendance in class for some coursework and/or assessments.
 Your study might be supported by a combination of workbook material, online study and other electronic media.
 Internet access is usually necessary.

-Domestic Student - Definition
+Domestic Student - definition

 To qualify as a domestic student and to be entitled to the Government tuition subsidy, you must be a citizen of New Zealand (including students from the Cook Islands, Tokelau or Niue if you have New Zealand citizenship), or a permanent resident of New Zealand, or a citizen or permanent resident of Australia residing in New Zealand.